crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 ### Black box penetration testing and white box penetration testing

 White box and black box penetration testing are two fundamental approaches to security assessments, differing in the level of knowledge and access given to the testers.
-Broadly, white box penetration testing and black box penetration testing simulate an insider's and an outsider's attack types, respectively.
-Based on the type of auditing required, there are two main penetration testing types.
+These methods broadly simulate an insider's and an outsider's attack types, respectively.
 In black box testing, the penetration tester has no prior knowledge of a company’s network, more closely resembling remote attacks.
-In white box testing, the penetration tester typically has complete access to information about the application or system he is attacking, that is, complete knowledge of the network.
-White box testing represents a worst-case scenario where the attacker has a complete knowledge of the network.
+In white box testing, the penetration tester has complete knowledge of the network, representing a worst-case scenario where the attacker has full internal access.

 White box penetration testing, also referred to as "clear box" or "full knowledge" testing, is a security assessment where the tester is granted full access to the target system's internal information.
 This includes source code, architecture diagrams, network configurations, and even credentials.
 With this level of transparency, the primary advantage is the ability to conduct a more thorough examination, uncovering logic flaws, complex misconfigurations, and hidden vulnerabilities that other methods might miss.
 Because testers do not need to spend time on reconnaissance, the process is also significantly faster.
 However, this approach is less realistic, as real-world attackers typically do not start with such extensive internal knowledge.
 Consequently, it is ideally suited for secure code reviews, testing internal applications before release, and meeting specific compliance audit requirements like those for PCI DSS.